-Bermuda is an archipelago comprised of 181 islands located approximately 650 miles (1,046km) off the east coast of America in the Atlantic Ocean.
-The bulk of the country consists of the seven main islands linked to each other by causeways and bridges and stretches just 20 miles (32km) from tip to tail.
+The archipelago of Bermuda lies 650 miles (1,046km) off the east coast of America in the Atlantic Ocean, forming one corner of the legendary Bermuda Triangle.
+The seven main islands are linked by causeways and bridges, and stretch just 20 miles (32km) from tip to tail.

-Most visitors to the islands are American citizens who think of it fondly as very English in character.
-British visitors, on the other hand, seem to feel that it has a strongly American flavour.
-In truth, Bermuda has a distinct atmosphere that draws its influences from American and British traditions merged with local island culture.
-Business attire might constitute a jacket and tie with Bermuda shorts, while bikinis are banned further than 25 feet (7.6m) away from the water!
+The majority of American visitors think of Bermuda fondly as being English in character.
+British visitors, by contrast, seem to feel that it has a strongly American flavour.
+The reality is somewhere in between.
+Bermuda has a unique culture that draws influence from both British and American traditions.
+Business attire on the island might constitute a jacket and tie with Bermuda shorts, while bikinis are banned further than 25 feet (7.6m) away from the water!

-With its mixture of colonial style and its close proximity to America, Bermuda has become a centre of high finance as well as one of the world's most coveted holiday destinations.
-Generous tax advantages and satellite communications have induced a stream of major corporations to set up offices on the island, and have helped the country become one of the richest, per capita, in the world.
+Not just a coveted holiday destination, Bermuda has become a centre of high finance thanks largely to generous tax advantages and advanced satellite communications.
+Major corporations have flocked to set up shop on the island, helping the country become one of the richest, per capita, in the world.

-Because of its natural beauty and close proximity to Florida, Bermuda is a very popular destination for both cruise ships and yachts, with over 200,000 people visiting the islands from cruise ships every year.
+With its stunning natural beauty and close proximity to Florida, Bermuda has become a popular destination for cruise ships and yachts, with over 200,000 people visiting the islands from cruise ships every year.

 Travel Guide powered by Word Travels, copyright © 2019 Globe Media Ltd. By its very nature information in this travel guide is subject to change at short notice and travellers are urged to verify information on which they're relying with the relevant authorities.
 Neither Globe Media Ltd nor Village Travel Cheam can accept any responsibility for any loss or inconvenience to any person as a result of information contained above.